top of page

 At the mattress startup ecomade, you can activate the recycling service via the QR code.
 Your mattress will then be picked up from your home and recycled.
 This conveniently solves the problem of disposal and helps protect the environment.

-Tips for disposing of a mattress
+Tips for disposing of a mattress in Switzerland

 From an ecological perspective, distributing via an online marketplace clearly makes the most sense.
 If distributing is no longer possible due to quality issues, recycling can also reduce CO2 emissions .
 Disposal as bulky waste in waste incineration (thermal recycling) should be considered as a last resort, as the entire value of the material is lost.